NathanPerrier/IA1-Weather-App-Django/README.md

 6. When you make changes , you will need to rebuild the Docker images and restart the Docker containers.
 You can do this with `docker-compose down` and then `docker-compose up --build`.

+# NOTE

-NOTE: If you are using Docker Toolbox, you will need to visit the IP address of the Docker Machine instead of `localhost`.
-You can find the IP address by running `docker-machine ip` in the terminal.
+If you are using Docker Toolbox, you will need to visit the IP address of the Docker Machine instead of `localhost`.
+You can find the IP address by running the following in the terminal:

+    ```sh
+    docker-machine ip
+    ```

-NOTE: Use `docker system prune -a` to remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.
+Use `docker system prune -a` to remove all unused containers, networks, images (both dangling and unreferenced), and optionally, volumes.

 ## Resources and References